Ravsalt/GutenShelf/README.md

 ### Server

-GutenShelf uses Hono as its backend API, handling book data and search queries.
+GutenShelf uses Hono as its backend API.
+The next major update will introduce login authentication.
+Note that book queries have been removed from the backend.

 ### Client